Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects: Detection with a parametric method

 \subsection{Training and cross-validation of the parametric model}

-The training procedure starts with finding $\boldsymbol{\hat \Sigma_{z;r}}$'s, $\boldsymbol{Z_0}$'s and $\boldsymbol{Z_n}$'s for forest images and $\boldsymbol{Z_n}$'s for non-forest ones in formulas (\ref{eq:par_mult_hyp_test}).
+The training procedure starts with finding $\boldsymbol{\hat \Sigma_{z}}$'s, $\boldsymbol{Z_0}$'s and $\boldsymbol{Z_n}$'s for forest images and $\boldsymbol{Z_n}$'s for non-forest ones in formulas (\ref{eq:par_mult_hyp_test}).
 After that, training proceeds as in \ref{subsc:nonpar_train_cv}: T statistics for pairs of images are computed and the threshold is set to minimise the misclassification rate.
-Throughout classification, $\boldsymbol{\hat \Sigma_{z;r}}$'s and $\boldsymbol{Z_0}$'s will be available in advance, so that only $\boldsymbol{Z_n}$'s will be left to compute to perform hypothesis testing based on (\ref{eq:par_mult_hyp_test}).
-For that reason we do not build the parametric framework on Theorem \ref{thm:param_test} b) with $\boldsymbol{\hat \Sigma_{z;r}}$'s obtained from both the test image and a training forest image: estimation of parameters of stable distribution is quite computationally demanding.
+Throughout classification of new images, $\boldsymbol{\hat \Sigma_{z}}$'s and $\boldsymbol{Z_0}$'s corresponding to training forest images will be available in advance, so that only $\boldsymbol{Z_n}$'s of the new images will be left to compute to perform hypothesis testing based on (\ref{eq:par_mult_hyp_test}).
+For that reason we do not build the parametric framework on Theorem \ref{thm:param_test} b) with $\boldsymbol{\hat \Sigma_{z}}$'s obtained from both the test image and a training forest image: estimation of parameters of stable distribution is quite computationally demanding.
 Although, this approach would provide better accuracy.

 Cross-validation for the parametric model is summarised in Algorithm \ref{alg:p}.